 Almost 200 vintage arcade games can be found in Laconia’s American Classic Arcade Museum.
 The games collected here range from the pre-electricity age all the way to the late ’80s, stopping right before today’s trend of more violent video games.
 The museum is a nonprofit corporation, and, though it does cost money to use their games, these funds go toward keeping the museum running.
 The museum is located within the Funspot Family Fun Center and is open from 9 a.m. to 11 p.m. during the summer — even later on Saturdays.

 This multigenre arts venue may just top the list of New Hampshire’s coolest cultural locales.
-Founded in 2009, the space hosts art shows in its gallery (a collection of privacy-themed works, “The Art of Watching,” is on display through mid-September) and of-the-minute concerts and film screenings in its performance space.
-If all that isn’t enough, 3S is also home to a chic, locally sourced restaurant, Block Six, open for dinner and for weekend brunch.
+Founded in 2009, the space hosts art shows in its gallery and of-the-minute concerts and film screenings in its performance space.
+If all that isn’t enough, 3S is also home to the brand-new Barrio restaurant, serving up tacos, tequila and whiskey.

 photo courtesy 3s artspace

 3S Artspace in Portsmouth is part gallery, part performance space and part restaurant.

 Dartmouth College’s Hood Museum of Art has always been one of the state’s top artistic destinations, but its new venture in downtown Hanover is especially worth a visit.
 The Main Street space will host a series of global contemporary exhibitions during the main museum’s nearly three-year restoration period, highlighting artists you’re unlikely to find anywhere else in New Hampshire.
 This year's summer exhibit (June 8 through September 2) is a collection of drawings by Toyin Ojih Odutola.
 She catches her characters at quiet moments captured from otherwise rich and complex lives.